The Future of the Sport

 "The Future of the Sport" is the seventh episode of the American murder mystery comedy-drama television series Poker Face.
 The episode was written by co-executive producer Joe Lawson from a story by Lawson and CS Fischer and directed by executive producer Iain B. MacDonald.
 It was released on Peacock on February 16, 2023.

-The series follows Charlie Cale, a woman with the ability to detect if people are lying.
-After using her ability to win poker tournaments, she is caught by a powerful casino owner in Laughlin.
-Rather than banning her from his casino, he gives her a job as a waitress.
-After her friend is found dead, Charlie uncovers a plot where the owner's son ordered her murder to protect a powerful client.
-She is now on the run after exposing the casino, with head of security Cliff going after her.
-This episode follows Charlie befriending a dirt track racing driver competing with a veteran.
-When there is an accident in the speedway, Charlie sets to find out the truth.
+The series follows Charlie Cale, a woman with the ability to detect if people are lying; after exposing a murder plot at a casino, she is now on the run from the owner's enforcer Cliff LeGrand.
+In the episode, Charlie befriends a dirt track racing driver competing with a veteran.
+When there is an accident in the speedway, Charlie sets out to find the truth.

 The episode received positive reviews from critics, who praised the directing, racing sequences, performances and twists.

 Plot

-At the Peach Tree Speedway in Tennessee, late model racing drivers Keith Owens (Tim Blake Nelson), a third-generation star in his final season who believes he is losing his focus on the track, and hot-headed up-and-comer Davis McDowell (Charles Melton) compete for the local championship.
+At the Peach Tree Speedway in Tennessee, late model racing drivers Keith Owens (Tim Blake Nelson), a third-generation star in his final season, and hot-headed up-and-comer Davis McDowell (Charles Melton) compete for the local championship.
 During the lap race, Keith takes the lead but experiences hand tremors and self-doubt.
-Davis rams Keith's car, causing Keith to spin out and thus lose.
+Davis rams Keith's car, causing him to spin out and thus lose.
 At the press conference, Keith denies he is retiring, which surprises his family, and engages in fisticuffs with Davis.
-The announcement angers his daughter Katy (Jasmine Aiyana Garvin), who is champing at the bit to begin her racing career, and worries his wife Donna (Leslie Silva), who witnesses Davis vandalizing her garden.
+The announcement angers his daughter Katy (Jasmine Aiyana Garvin), who is eager to begin her racing career, and worries his wife Donna (Leslie Silva), who witnesses Davis vandalizing her garden.
 That night, Keith sneaks into Davis' garage and sabotages the car.
-During practice, Davis' car malfunctions and crashes, bursting into flames.
+During practice the car malfunctions and crashes, bursting into flames.

-A few days prior, Charlie (Natasha Lyonne) works at the Kamelot Go-Karts arcade and is friends with her co-worker Jean (Angel Desai), Davis' mother.
+A few days prior, Charlie (Natasha Lyonne) works at a go-kart track and is friends with her co-worker Jean (Angel Desai), Davis' mother.
 When he is not racing or towing cars, Davis helps out at the arcade and admits that he hopes to earn enough money to compete in the big leagues.
-Katy confronts Davis about punching Keith and challenges him on the go-kart track, effortlessly defeating him repeatedly, and his anger prompts him to vandalize the Owens' garden and mailbox.
-At night, as Jean fields a tow truck call (from Keith), Davis discovers Keith sabotaging his car and leaving.
+Katy confronts Davis about punching Keith and challenges him on the track, effortlessly defeating him repeatedly, and his anger prompts him to vandalize the Owens' garden.
+That night, as Jean fields a tow truck call from Keith, Davis witnesses Keith sabotaging his car.
 Davis inspects the car, finding a fish hook and gear tie in the carburetor.
 Instead of fixing it, he sabotages it even further by damaging the safety harness.